Chaperone Policy

 • Obtain the patient’s consent before the examination and be prepared to discontinue the examination at any stage at the patient’s request.

-• In situations where the patient is unable to give consent a chaperone must be present during an intimate examination.
+• In situations where the patient is unable to give consent e.g. those with impaired mental function or under the influence of drugs, a chaperone must be present during an intimate examination.

 • Record that permission has been obtained in the patient’s notes.